rohitagarwal-gkmit/retailpulse-docs/docs/index.md

 1.  **Multi-Store Billing**: Fast, digital billing at each location, with all data instantly available at the head office.
 2.  **Granular Product Inventory**: Track your entire inventory in real-time, right down to the specific batch, expiry date, and location (e.g., Shelf A1, Cold Storage) in each store.
-3.  **Centralized Analytics**: Get a bird's-eye view of your entire business or drill down into the performance of a single store.
+3.  **Centralized Reporting**: Get a bird's-eye view of your entire business or drill down into the performance of a single store.

 ### The New, Transformed Workflow

 A customer calls with an order.
 A sales user creates a digital bill in seconds.
 The system automatically deducts the product from the specific batch in that store's inventory.
-The sale is instantly reflected in both the store's and the company's analytics.
+The sale is instantly reflected in both the store's and the company's reports.
 The owner sees everything in real-time.

 ---